Colin Kazim-Richards: Derby County

 On 15 October 2020, he signed a one-year deal with Derby County.
 He scored his first goal for Derby in a 1–1 draw with Coventry City on 1 December 2020.
 On 26 February 2021 it was reported that Kazim-Richards had signed a contract extension to keep him at the club until the end of the 2022 season.

 Following relegation in the 2021–22 season, Kazim-Richards departed the club upon the expiration of his contract.

 Fatih Karagümrük

 On 19 July 2022, he signed a one-year deal with Fatih Karagümrük S.K.

 International career

 Kazim-Richards scored and was credited with an assist in his debut for the Turkey under-21 team in a victory against Switzerland on 24 March 2007.
 On 30 April, the Turkey national team coach Fatih Terim declared that Kazim-Richards would play for the senior team.

 Terim called him up for matches against Bosnia and Herzegovina and Brazil.
 He received his first senior international cap in a 0–0 friendly draw against Brazil on 5 June 2007, a game in which he played 38 minutes.
 He was a member of Turkey's Euro 2008 squad, playing in all five matches as the side reached the semi-finals.

 On 10 August 2011, he scored two goals in a friendly match against Estonia at Türk Telekom Stadium.

+Coaching career

+Kazim-Richards was appointed as a coach in the Arsenal academy in summer 2024.

+On 24 March 2026, Kazim-Richards was appointed as head coach of EFL League Two club Crawley Town with the club a point above the relegation places.
+Having avoided relegation on the final day of the season, he signed a new deal on 12 May 2026.